Merge image comparisons make it easy to compare various types of image file and see precisely which pixels have been modified.

 To open a new image comparison:

-- Or, choose the New image comparison item in the drop-down menu of the leftmost ribbon item.
+- Choose the New image comparison item in the drop-down menu of the leftmost ribbon item.

 - Or, if you are already viewing an image comparison, click the New image comparison button in the ribbon.